First, you need an edge.

 Before all of that, you need a plan.

 After a recent practice, Dimoff told the story of how his system evolved.
 About 15 years ago, he devised a hybrid, trapping defense for his team to use in the halfcourt set.
-He wanted a scheme that would give his team -- devoid
+He wanted a scheme that would give his team -- devoid of elite size or athleticism -- the ability to compete with top-level, Class AAAA competition.

 "When we started doing it," Dimoff said, "teams didn't know if it was man or zone."